Kapitol-Group/containerapps-builtinauth-bicep/README.md

 ## Local development

-The built-in auth feature is only available when the app is deployed to Azure App Service.
+The built-in auth feature is only available when the app is deployed to Azure Container Apps.
 However, you can run the app locally to test the app's functionality.

 1. Create a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) and activate it.